-The table below sets forth the names and ages of our directors and executive officers as of January 1, 2009:
+The table below sets forth the names and ages of our directors and executive officers as of January 1, 2010:

 Name Age Position

-Viktor Rozsnyay 38 Chairman of the Board, President & Chief Executive Officer
+Viktor Rozsnyay 39 Chairman of the Board, President & Chief Executive

-Daniel Kun, Jr. 34 Vice President
+Officer

-Ildiko Rozsa 34 Chief Financial Officer
+Daniel Kun, Jr. 35 Vice President

-Mihaly Zala 53 Chief Technology Officer
+Ildiko Rozsa 35 Chief Financial Officer

-Szilvia Toth 28 Chief Accounting Officer
+Szilvia Toth 29 Chief Accounting Officer

-Eugene L. Guhne 44 Member of the Board of Directors
+Eugene L. Guhne 45 Member of the Board of Directors

 Viktor Rozsnyay has served as the Chairman, President & Chief Executive Officer of the Company since April 5, 2007.
 From April 2006 to present, Mr. Rozsnyay has been a Manager of Vidatech Kft., a Hungarian company focused on the acquisition of technologies developed in Hungary, of which he was a founder; Vidatech is now our wholly owned Hungarian subsidiary.
 From 2004 to 2006 Mr. Rozsnyay was engaged in researching and establishing the foundation of Vidatech.
 From 2001 to 2004, he was the Founder and Chief Operating Officer of 10Charge, Inc., an ISSO R&D spin-off company formed to commercialize 10 minute battery charging technology, a product Mr. Rozsnyay and his former partners invented and patented.
-Prior thereto, Mr. Rozsnyay was the Founder and Managing Director of ISSO R&D Kft., an aerospace research company based in the Republic of Hungary, pursuing advanced aerospace propulsion research.
+10Charge, Inc. was a full SEC reporting company until it was acquired by US investors.
+Mr. Rozsnyay was the primarily person responsible for organizing and completing a reverse merger for 10Charge, Inc. Prior thereto, Mr. Rozsnyay was the Founder and Managing Director of ISSO R&D Kft., an aerospace research company based in the Republic of Hungary, pursuing advanced aerospace propulsion research.
 Mr. Rozsnyay attended the Jozsef Katona Technical College in Budapest, graduating in 1989.